couchbaselabs/ansible-couchbase-server/README.md

 ## Works with Ansible Galaxy

-This role is designed to be installed via the `ansible-galaxy` command instead of being directly run from the git repository.
+This role is designed to be installed via the `ansible-galaxy` command in addition to being directly run from the git repository.

 You should install it like this: